FlowingCode/DevelopmentConventions/conventional-commits.md

 ### 4. Body
 Optional.
 Should include the motivation for the change and contrast this with previous behavior.

-The commit body is free-form text.
+The commit body is free-form text and may consist of any number of newline separated paragraphs.
 It may contain URIs and links to other issues.

-If possible, use the imperative, present tense, just as in the **subject**.
-(This restriction can be relaxed.)
+If possible, use the imperative present tense ("change" not "changed" nor "changes") and follow basic grammar rules: capitalize the first letter, end each sentence with a period, etc. This restriction can be relaxed.

 ### 5. Footer
 Optional.
 Contains additional information about breaking changes (`BREAKING CHANGE:` footer), and it is also the place to reference GitHub issues that this commit Closes (`Closes` footer).
 Other footers may be provided following a convention similar to [git trailer format](https://git-scm.com/docs/git-interpret-trailers).